What is a Crown Lengthening Procedure?

-Crown lengthening is a common surgical procedure performed by Dr. Bokser who will extend the height or size of the portion of the tooth that is visible above the gum line.
-The doctor will typically use local anesthesia and then gradually reshape or remove the excess gum and bone tissue to expose more of the natural tooth.
+Crown lengthening is a common surgical procedure performed by Dr. Bokser, who will extend the height or size of the portion of the tooth that is visible above the gum line.
+The doctor will typically use local anesthesia and then gradually reshape or remove the excess gum and bone tissue to expose the natural tooth.

 In most cases, after the surgery, you’ll experience a little swelling, which can be treated with ice and Ibuprofen (or other pain medicine) but generally there is relatively minimal healing time with little discomfort.
 The area will be completely healed and back to normal within 2-3 months.
 You will, however, notice the results immediately in a wider, more symmetrical smile.

-Dr. Bokser can perform crown lengthening on a single tooth, for a more even gum line, or to several teeth to reveal a broader smile or prepare you for further dental work.
+Dr. Bokser can perform crown lengthening on a single tooth for a more even gum line or several teeth to reveal a broader smile or prepare you for further dental work.

 What Are the Benefits of Crown Lengthening?

-Most patients see Dr. Bokser to perform crown lengthening for the following reasons:
+Most patients see Dr. Bokser perform crown lengthening for the following reasons:

 - Cosmetic: Crown lengthening can be desired for cosmetic reasons alone.
 If you don’t like your smile because you feel too much of your gums show, you can select Dr. Bokser to perform the procedure to give you a wider, more symmetrical smile by exposing more of your teeth and creating a more even gum line.